Holcim Group

-The Holcim Group, legally known as Holcim Limited, (formerly known as LafargeHolcim) is a Swiss-French multinational company that manufactures building materials.
-It has a presence in around 70 countries, and employs around 72,000 employees.
-Holcim operates four businesses segments: cement, aggregates, ready-mix concrete, and other products, including precast concrete, asphalt, mortar, and other building materials.
+The Holcim Group, legally known as Holcim Limited, (formerly known as LafargeHolcim) is a Swiss multinational company that manufactures building materials.
+It has a presence in around 45 countries, and employs around 48,300 employees.
+Holcim operates two business segments: building materials (decarbonized cement, circular aggregates) and building solutions (energy-efficient building systems, high performance concrete & surfacing).

 Originally, the company was established as LafargeHolcim by the merger on 10 July 2015 of Holcim and Lafarge, which had combined sales of CHF 26.7 billion in 2019.
 In the 2020 Forbes Global 2000, it was ranked as the 280th largest public company in the world.

 History

 On 7 April 2014, Lafarge and Holcim announced a merger project to create LafargeHolcim.
 With a combined market value exceeding $50 billion, the merger was the second largest announced worldwide in 2014.
 On 10 July 2015, the two companies completed the merger and created LafargeHolcim.
 On 15 July 2015, the new LafargeHolcim Group was officially launched.

 In June 2016, Le Monde reported that Lafarge paid taxes to ISIS middlemen in 2013 to 2014 to keep using their factory in Jalabiya, Northeastern Syria.
 On 2 March 2017, the Board of Directors of LafargeHolcim issued a statement indicating that the measures required to continue operations at the plant were unacceptable.

 A comprehensive and independent investigation revealed significant errors in judgment that were inconsistent with the company's code of conduct and the company took action.
 There have been significant changes and developments made to the compliance program and infrastructure since the time of the alleged misconduct.

 The former CEO, Eric Olsen, resigned in April 2017 because of the "strong tensions" incurred by the news.
 However, an investigation conducted by Baker McKenzie concluded Olsen was not responsible for the payments.

 In an interview with the French newspapers LeFigaro, Beat Hess, chairman of the board said: "Unacceptable errors were made that the Group regrets and condemns.
 It's far easier to say this in hindsight but the Group certainly pulled out of Syria too late.
 All of this should have been avoided".

-Meanwhile, Sherpa filed a lawsuit against Lafarge over the payments.
+Sherpa filed a lawsuit against Lafarge over the payments.
 In March 2017, French Foreign Minister Jean-Marc Ayrault criticized LafargeHolcim for competing to build the wall on the border of Mexico–United States border promised by President Donald Trump.
 They were also criticised by presidential candidate Emmanuel Macron.

-In May 2017, Jan Jenisch was appointed as the new CEO of LafargeHolcim Group.
-In March 2018, Jan Jenisch announced a new strategy, Strategy 2022 – ‘Building for Growth’, which aims to drive profitable growth and simplify the business to deliver resilient returns and attractive value to stakeholders.